jackmerrill/maatt.fr/content/ideas.md

   - FOSS firmware, software, drivers, et al.
   - Open blueprints so you could print it or buy a DIY kit
 - Move to country X
+  - Move to province/state Y
+    - Move to city Z